• Skip to primary navigation

 Chicken curry in a silver balti bowl with some vine tomatoes and naan bread in the background.

-If you use a gluten-free stock, the curry is also gluten-free and dairy-free, so is ideal for anyone with those food allergies.
+If you use a gluten-free stock the curry is also gluten-free and dairy free so is ideal for anyone with those food allergies.

 Jump to:

-• 🥘 Ingredients Used
+• 🥘 Ingredients You Will Need & Notes

 • ✏️ How To Make Chicken & Aubergine Curry

-• 💡 Tips & Tricks
+• 💡 Lauren's Top Tips

 • ⚡ Variations

-• 💬 FAQ
+• 💬 Recipe FAQs

 • 📖 More Indian Inspired Recipes